suy-og10/Attendify/README.md

 ## License

-This project is licensed under the MIT License.
+This is modified by me